 CeeCee Cody – Treasurer

-Appointed during 2014, CeeCee is a founding member of the not-for-profit XXY Brain Trust, registered in the USA as Beyond XXY Inc., and the manager of an online community for XXY people.
-She is also currently helping to establish a new Australian support structures for parents, families and people with XXY.
+Appointed during 2014, CeeCee was a founding member of the not-for-profit XXY Brain Trust, registered in the USA as Beyond XXY Inc. She has also been the manager of an online community for XXY people.

 Karin Gottschalk – Board Member

-Karin Gottschalk is an educator, filmmaker, journalist, photographer and writer, and was a founding member of OII Australia.
+Karin Gottschalk is an educator, filmmaker, journalist, photographer and writer, and was a founding director and secretary of OII Australia.
 Karin conceived, co-founded and was European Contributing Editor for a magazine on art, creativity and photography developed with the aim of changing Australian creative culture through storytelling in words and pictures.
 She volunteers for The Greens as the intersex member of their NSW LGBTI policy working group.

 Bonnie Hart – Board Member